dmpop/pellicola/README.md

 ##About Photocrumbs

-Photocrumbs is a forgetful single-file PHP app for instantly publishing photos as a chronological stream.
+Photocrumbs is a forgetful single-file PHP web app for instantly publishing photos as a chronological stream.
 The app features expiration functionality.
-When enabled, it deletes photos that are older than a user-defined number of days -- hence the *forgetful* moniker.
+When enabled, it deletes photos older than a user-defined number of days -- hence the *forgetful* moniker.

 ##Features

 * **Simplicity** The entire app consists of a single PHP file (plus a fav icon).
-Photocrumbs requires no installation, and it can be deployed on any web server with PHP and the GD library.
+Photocrumbs requires no installation, and it can be deployed on any web server with PHP5 and the GD library.
 * **Instant and easy photo publishing** Upload photos, and Photocrumbs does the rest.
 * **Automatic thumbnail generation** Photocrumbs automatically generates thumbnails for faster preview.
+* **Expiration functionality** The app can automatically delete photos older than a specific number of days.
 * **Basic EXIF data** The app extract and displays basic EXIF info for each photo, including aperture, shutter speed, ISO, and timestamp.
 * **Optional description** You can add a description to each photo by creating an accompanying *.php* file.
 The app can also read and display description from the photo's *UserComment* EXIF field.